valhuber/python-rules/README.md

 (exceptions are raised if constraints are violated)

-All of the dependency management to see which attribute have changed, the sql commands to read and adjust rows, and the chaining are fully automated by the engine based, on the rules above.
+All of the dependency management to see which attribute have changed, logic ordering, the sql commands to read and adjust rows, and the chaining are fully automated by the engine, based on the rules above.
 This is how 5 rules represent the same logic as 200 lines of code.

 ##### State Transition Logic (old values)